ionleu/automation-testing/docs/CONTRIBUTING.md

-# Affiliate Automation Contributing Guide
+# Automation Testing Contributing Guide

 Before submitting your contribution, be sure to take a moment and read the following guidelines.